wp-plugins/slickr-flickr/readme.txt

 * Added Slickr Flickr Newsfeed to the plugin admin panel

 = 2.0 =
-* Added Responsive LightBox Gallery to replace prior non-responsive lightbox, includes Galleria 1.3.5 with improved performance and error handling, uses https for Flickr API, significant refactoring of coding to adhere more closely to WordPress coding standards.
-Now licensed as GPLv3 since Lightbox Gallery is under Apache 2.0 licence
+* Added Responsive LightBox Gallery to replace prior non-responsive lightbox,
+* includes Galleria 1.3.5 with improved performance and error handling
+* uses https for Flickr API
+* significant refactoring of coding to adhere more closely to WordPress coding standards
+* Now licensed as GPLv3 since Lightbox Gallery is under Apache 2.0 licence

-= 1.44 =
-* Includes Galleria 1.2.9, and the ability to include links within photo descriptions

-= 1.43 =
-* links and descriptions now supported in captions for all third party lightboxes

 See full version history at http://www.slickrflickr.com/about/

 == Upgrade Notice ==

-= 2.3 =
+= 2.3.3 = Mandatory: Fixed phpFlickr custom caching bug
-* Recommended - new mobile responsive slideshow, includes Galleria 1.4.2

 == How to Use The Plugin ==